CURRENT GRAD STUDENTS

 Carly E. Hawkins (email)

-Carly is broadly interested in the effects of anthropogenic noise disturbance on avian social behavior and sexual selection.
-For her dissertation research, she is investigating whether noise pollution affects extra-pair mating and sperm competition in white-crowned sparrows.
-Before joining the Animal Behavior Graduate Group at UC Davis, Carly recently completed her Master’s degree in Biology at The College of William & Mary, where she investigated social responses to traffic noise in free-living red-backed fairywrens (Malurus melanocephalus) and in captive zebra finches (Taeniopygia guttata).
-Prior to her graduate work, she graduated from Penn State University with a B.S. in Biology (concentration in Ecology) and a minor in Wildlife & Fisheries Science.
+Carly is a PhD student in the Animal Behavior Graduate Group.
+She is broadly interested in alternative tactics that individuals use to manage tradeoffs during reproduction – in particular how individuals balance their time and effort in seeking multiple partners, investing in existing partnership, and/or raising their young in monogamous systems.
+For her PhD, Carly examines how variation in individual male courtship tactics can lead to differences in reproductive composition – the ratio of offspring sired within their nest to offspring sired outside of their nest – among males in a population of white-crowned sparrows (Zonotrichia leucophrys oriantha).
+Carly’s research was funded in part by a fellowship from the ARCS Foundation (2021-2023).
+Before joining the Animal Behavior Graduate Group at UC Davis, Carly completed her M.S. in Biology at The College of William & Mary, where she investigated social responses to traffic noise in free-living red-backed fairywrens (Malurus melanocephalus) and in captive zebra finches (Taeniopygia guttata).
+Prior to her graduate work, she graduated from Penn State University with a B.S. in Biology and a minor in Wildlife & Fisheries Science.

 Carly’s Publications: